 IV.
 PROCEDURES FOR ADOPTION AND FUTURE AMENDMENTS TO THE SMART GROWTH PLAN

-The Smart Growth Plan is expected to be approved No changes to these procedures are by the County Water Resources Agency and recommended at this time. adopted by the County Legislature.
+The Smart Growth Plan is expected to be approved by the County Water Resources Agency and adopted by the County Legislature.
 The County Legislature will be responsible for implementing and updating the Plan as needed.